Updated May 2026

 No one at the table was hired to ask the right question.

-The city's full advisory team for the deal consists of Stafford Sports on financials, Steve Janik (Ball Janik LLP) on legal, and Management Partners (Baker Tilly) on budget integration.
+The city’s full advisory team for the deal consists of Stafford Sports on financials, Steve Janik (Ball Janik LLP) on legal, and Management Partners (Baker Tilly) on budget integration.
 All three were scoped to execute the deal within the SB 1501 framework.
 None were asked whether a competitive RFP might produce better outcomes for Portland.
 Stafford previously did business planning for the Moda Center on behalf of the Trail Blazers—and now advises the city in negotiations against them, behind an attorney-client privilege shield that prevents the public from seeing any of their work.
-Janik has represented the city in Rose Quarter dealings since 1995—three decades of institutional knowledge, but also three decades of institutional inertia.
-Baker Tilly was hired to integrate the deal into the budget, not to question whether the deal should exist.
-No one at the city's advisory table is structurally positioned to recommend the alternative that most benefits the public.
+The detailed Stafford conflict and a newly discovered procurement irregularity are addressed in Section 13.

-The entity seeking the subsidy designed the pitch, selected the comparable deals, controlled which cities were visited, imposed the timeline, applied private threats to elected officials, deployed the NBA commissioner for a public appearance, enlisted the state's most powerful CEO, secured 33 minutes of unchallenged airtime on public radio, and hired the consultant team that advises the city.
-At no point in this process did anyone with decision-making authority ask: "What would the market pay for the right to operate this building?"
+The entity seeking the subsidy designed the pitch, selected the comparable deals, controlled which cities were visited, imposed the timeline, applied private threats to elected officials, deployed the NBA commissioner for a public appearance, enlisted the state’s most powerful CEO, ran a systematic gift-access campaign documented in public records, and hired the consultant team that advises the city.
+At no point in this process did anyone with decision-making authority ask: what would the market pay for the right to operate this building?

 4. Decomposing the $670 Million Impact Claim